 When it comes to medical services, the platform offers help with some urgent care issues, chronic conditions, women’s and men’s health, lab testings, screenings, preventive medicine, prescriptions, and basic medical advice.

 However, they do not offer help with brain or spinal cord injuries, chest pain and numbness, vomiting or coughing blood, lacerations, multiple broken bones, severe burns, or pediatric ear infections.
 Apart from that, Doctor on Demand professionals cannot write prescriptions for controlled substances like codeine and oxycodone.

 In the field of mental health, doctors working through Doctor on Demand can deal with such issues as depression, mood swings, trauma, loss, stress, anxiety, and medication management.
 However, they are not a measure in times of crisis and emergency and cannot prescribe DEA controlled substances, including stimulants and benzodiazepines.

 The pricing for Doctor on Demand is rather simple, with ordinary medical consultations costing a flat fee of $75, therapy sessions starting at $79, and psychiatry weighing in at $229 for the initial visit.
 What’s special about Doctor on Demand is that they work with many major insurance companies and offer large company employee discounts.
 The application itself is free for download from the App Store and Google Play Store.

-If you want to create a medical hospital like Dr Now, MeMD, or Doctor on Demand, or if you want to build a medical communication platform like Medici or PingMD, we would be more than happy to help.
+If you want to build a mobile app for a hospital like Dr Now, MeMD, or Doctor on Demand, or if you want to create a medical communication platform like Medici or PingMD, we would be more than happy to help.